Oclemy/nuxtjs.org/content/en/guides/components-glossary/pages-layout.md

----
-title: 'The layout Property'
-description: Every file (first level) in the `layouts` directory will create a custom layout accessible with the layout property in the page component.
-menu: Layout Property
-category: components-glossary
-position: 0
----

 > Every file (first level) in the layouts directory will create a custom layout accessible with the layout property in the page component.